carbonext-tech/api-b2b-docs/docs/intro.md

 Carbonext's B2B API was developed with the intention of bringing companies closer to our cause, working for the protection of the Amazon rainforest.

-Our B2B API works on a credit manner, that is, first you purchase VCU credits, afterwards we will retire the same amount of Verified Carbon Units from [VERRA](https://verra.org/) on your behalf.
-Then you can create orders, every order will consume from these credits, thus giving you a balance, that can be requested at any time through an API call.
+Our B2B API works on a credit manner, that is, first you purchase VCU credits.
+Then you can create orders.
+Every order will consume from these credits, thus giving you a balance, that can be requested at any time through an API call.

+All purchased credits are automatically retired on your behalf using Verified Carbon Units from [VERRA](https://verra.org/).

 If you plan on make requests for large amounts of VCUs or on a regular basis, you can contact our team via e-mail [suporte@carbonext.com.br](mailto:suporte@carbonext.com.br) to help us understand your needs.